microchad/bw/src/routes/docs/download-the-entropy-grid-generator.md

 ```
 cd Downloads
 ```

+Uppercase & lowercase lettering must be honoured, so if your Downloads folder beings with a small 'd', use that.

 Once you are in the correct directory, you can verify the signatures are genuine using the `gpg --verify borderwallets.txt.asc` command.
 The output should be similar to what follows for a successful verification: